 Options:

-C) the weight of tradition
+C) the identity of black Americans

 Show Answer